Junkers G 24

-Design and development
+Development

 The increased German air traffic in the 1920s led to a requirement for a larger passenger transport aircraft.
 The G 24 was an enlarged development of the F 13.
 It was originally designed by Ernst Zindel as a single-engine aircraft.
 Under the restrictions imposed on aircraft in Germany by the Treaty of Versailles, only low powered engines were allowed.
-So the Junkers company designed their large G24 airliner to be single-engined, but built it as a tri-motor.
-With three low powered engines the G24 could fly, but was not a viable airliner.
+So the Junkers company designed their large G 24 airliner to be single-engined, but built it as a tri-motor.
+With three low powered engines the G 24 could fly, but was not a viable airliner.
 The plan was to sell the tri-motors to airlines outside of Germany, who would then install a single, high-powered engine (e.g. 450 hp Napier Lion) on the nose, and simply remove the wing center-section plugs that carried the other two engines.
-However the Military Inter-Allied Commission of Control declared the G24 design to be a military type aircraft, and outlawed it.
+However the Military Inter-Allied Commission of Control declared the G 24 design to be a military type aircraft, and outlawed it.